yazici/swift/Documentation/PrettyPrinter.md

-# SwiftFormat Pretty Printer
+# swift-format Pretty Printer

+> :warning: **NOTE:** Some of the information in this document is out of date
+> and needs to be rewritten.

 ## Introduction

-The algorithm used in the SwiftFormat pretty printer is based on the "simple" version of the algorithm described by Derek Oppen in his paper [*Pretty Printing*](http://i.stanford.edu/pub/cstr/reports/cs/tr/79/770/CS-TR-79-770.pdf) (1979).
+The algorithm used in the swift-format pretty printer is based on the "simple" version of the algorithm described by Derek Oppen in his paper [*Pretty Printing*](http://i.stanford.edu/pub/cstr/reports/cs/tr/79/770/CS-TR-79-770.pdf) (1979).
 It employs two functions: *scan* and *print*.
 The *scan* function